dmeehan1968/react-native-web-sketch-boilerplate/README.md

 The project uses some ES7 features and proposals such as arrow functions, rest/spread (...) and function bind (::).
 Babel is used to transpile.

+## License

+Terms are use are defined in the [MIT License](https://github.com/dmeehan1968/react-native-web-sketch-boilerplate/blob/master/LICENSE.md)

 ## Scripts

 The following scripts are provided: